 - Though Ireland has the same hygiene standards as any other country, you should still be careful where you eat.
 If somewhere looks run down, or if it’s got bad reviews, or if there’s no one eating in it – or a combination of all three – you should probably avoid.

 - Make sure the food you do get is cooked through properly.
 A good way to get ill is by eating food that hasn’t been prepared correctly, which includes not being cooked.
-Properly, anyway.

 - Be careful after a night out of going for something normal like a kebab or the infamous 4 in 1: a concoction of chicken, rice, curry and chips (fries).
 Delicious and disgusting all at once, it’s a great drunk meal.
-But make sure where you go is swarming with other partygoers; these places aren’t famed for cleanliness.

 - Seafood is the worst to get ill from.
 We’re talking proper food poisoning level stuff here.
 So when you do want to sample what Ireland has to offer in terms of seafood, you should make sure it’s fresh.
 The best way to do this is to eat it on the coast.